-- h) All books borrowed by students must be returned before the end of the semester.
-Further, all the books borrowed from the library by students, research scholars and members of teaching and non-teaching staff must be returned within the first week of March every year. - i) Books not exceeding two may be borrowed for the Onam or Christmas holidays; all such books should be returned on the day of reopening. - j) Issue of Non-Liability Certificates (NLC), Transfer Certificates (TC) and refund of caution deposit are done only after clearing all library dues. - k) No book which has been prescribed as a textbook for a class shall be lent to the students during the period for which it is prescribed as textbook.
+- Books not exceeding two may be borrowed for the Onam or Christmas holidays; all i. such books should be returned on the day of reopening. - j.
+Issue of Non-Liability Certificates (NLC), Transfer Certificates (TC) and refund of caution deposit are done only after clearing all library dues. - k.
+No book which has been prescribed as a textbook for a class shall be lent to the students during the period for which it is prescribed as textbook.